ur-swe-fa24/main-project-scrum-heads/README.md

 + `src` - this [folder](src) provides the source files for the project, and are implementations of the header files from the included libraries.
 + `wxWidgets/Project_Implementation` - this [folder](wxWidgets/Project_Implementation) consists of the files making up the GUI that users interface with.
 For general wxWidgets information, [see here](wxWidgets/README.md).
 For further project GUI information, [see here](wxWidgets/Project_Implementation/README.md).
 + `tests` - this [folder](tests) consists of a testing suite used to ensure the efficacy of our libraries and application.

+## Changes Since Last Submission

++ Full implementation of add robot and remove robot functionality for field engineer, such that when a user makes the respective input, the robots are added or removed from the database itself, with the data manager handling some of the communication.
++ Partial implementation of view robot status functionality, such that when a user double-clicks on a target robot, they can view robot properties that are saved in the database and retrieved using methods from the robot class in the simulation.
++ RobotData struct, along with a vector of RobotData, moved to the data manager, where that vector is maintained for certain GUI interactions.
+Also, a string version of the robot's ID is added to this struct in order for simple confirmation messages to be printed when the user adds or deletes a robot.
++ Refresh button functionality called automatically when adding robots to update user view seamlessly (as opposed to them manually needing to do it).
++ Refresh button functionality called automatically when deleting robots to make sure the user doesn't attempt to interact with a deleted robot.
++ Updated the Mongo_Adapter class to return robots when the robot collection is being read from in order to pass information from the database to the system manager.
+This then allows the GUI to easily access the data.
++ Updated the Mongo_Adapter class to have a function that returns all current robot ids in the database, so when the program is finished and exited the database can reinstantiate it's old state.
++ Updated the Mongo_Adapter test suite so that it fully tests all functionality of the class.
++ Changed Mongo_Adapter documentation and diagrams to represent the most recent version of the class.
++ Added README and User Guide documentation.
++ Updated the Data Manager class to integrate GUI, Simulation and Database.
++ Created a unit test for Data Manager.
++ Updated robot class for no longer store location, time length, add a new component task percent(how many percentage progress has the robot made).
++ Updated robot do task loop(different sizes of robots and rooms result in different water and battery usage) and passed the unit test.
++ Created charge robot loop, robots can charge while not working.
+Passed unit tests on this stage, more unit tests for the future.
++ Updated the structure for simulation, all .cpp files for simulation is in simulation folder.